web-auth/doc/prerequisites/user-entity.md

 ## User Entity Class

-A User Entity object represents a user in the Webauthn context.
+A User Entity object represents a user in the WebAuthn context.
 It has the following constraints:

 * The user ID must be unique and must be a string,
 * The username must be unique,

-Hereafter a minimalist example of user entity:
+Here is a minimalist example of user entity:

 {% code lineNumbers="true" %}
 ```php